WilliamJGrace/bank-tech-test/README.md

 ```

 ## My approach
 I decided to approach this challenge in an Object Oriented manner.
-I Decided to use a separate class for each responsibility.
+I seperated my classes based on the Single Responsiblity Principle.

 ## My Structure
 The files are separated by Spec and Src.
 The Spec files contain my tests, the src files contain my classes.